Jump to content

 • Vent the chamber (3 min)

-• Run the process (soaking/ramping 7 minutes plus time for your deposition and about 1 minute for running down the power afterwards).
-The deposition rate is 1 Å/s.
+• Run the process (soaking/ramping 7 minutes plus time for the deposition rate to stabilize after opening the source shutter, time for the deposition itself and about 1 minute for running down the power afterwards).
+The deposition rate is 0.5-2 Å/s.

 Quality control (QC) of Al evaporation on the thermal evaporator